 Cape Verde, similar to Hawaii, is an archipelago of volcanic islands.
 Although volcanoes on most of the islands are now inactive, seismologists still consider the entire island of Fogo to be an active volcano; its last eruption occurred in 1995.
 Future eruptions remain a threat, as do earth tremors throughout the islands, especially on Fogo, Brava, and Santo Antão, and beneath the ocean channels that separate them.
 General information about natural disaster preparedness is available via the Internet from the U.S. Federal Emergency Management Agency.

-National parliamentary and presidential elections in 2011, including campaign rallies and demonstrations, were peaceful.
-However, the Embassy advises you to avoid crowds at local festivals, cultural events, etc. to minimize exposure to pick-pockets (see “CRIME” below) or involvement in disturbances caused by the widespread availability of alcohol.
+National parliamentary and presidential elections in 2011 and municipal elections in 2012, including campaign rallies and demonstrations, were peaceful.
+However, the Embassy advises you to avoid crowds at local festivals, cultural events, and similar settings to reduce risk of pick-pockets (see “CRIME” below) or involvement in disturbances caused by the widespread consumption of alcohol.

 Stay up to date by:

-National police statistics showing a decrease in crime in general in Cape Verde conflict with a public perception that crime is actually growing, particularly in the cities of Praia and Mindelo.
+National police statistics that show a decrease in crime in general in Cape Verde conflict with a public perception that crime is actually growing, particularly in the cities of Praia and Mindelo.
 This perception has been fueled by intense media coverage, a marked uptick in violent (often drug-related) robberies, physical assaults and murders.
-Over the past two years, there have been several murders and attempted murders, including some on the tourist islands of Sal and Boa Vista, although none have targeted U.S. citizens.
+Over the past two years, there have been several murders and attempted murders, including some on the tourist islands of Sal and Boa Vista, although none have involved U.S. citizens.

 The Embassy emphasizes the particular dangers of using hillside stairways connecting neighborhoods in Praia and many other Cape Verdean cities and towns.
 These stairways, although offering convenient shortcuts through hilly terrain, have been scenes of some of the most notorious assaults in recent months, even in broad daylight with many people present.
 The Embassy strongly advises against using these any time of day.

-As reported in the Department of State’s Country Reports on Human Rights Practices, domestic abuse against women is widespread in Cape Verde.
-Although the Cape Verdean national assembly adopted a law criminalizing it in July 2010, implementing legislation remains a work in progress.
+As reported in the Department of State’s Country Reports on Human Rights Practices, domestic violence against women is widespread in Cape Verde.
+Although the Cape Verdean national assembly adopted a law criminalizing gender based violence in July 2010, implementing legislation remains a work in progress.

 Counterfeit and pirated goods, although widely available in street markets in Praia, Mindelo, and elsewhere, are nevertheless illegal in both Cape Verde and the United States.
-U.S. citizens who buy them risk legal penalties under Cape Verdean law.
+U.S. citizens who buy these goods are punishable under Cape Verdean law.

-VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime in Cape Verde or elsewhere outside the U.S., you should contact the local police and the nearest U.S. embassy or consulate.
-We can:
+VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime in Cape Verde or elsewhere outside the United States, you should contact the local police and the nearest U.S. embassy or consulate.